CYBEX-P/cybex/cybexweb/static/docPages/html/_sources/README.md.txt

 2. Configure nginx by setting a configuration file at /etc/nginx/conf.d/virtual.conf.d

   Deployment uses standard supervisor w/guncicorn approach to run Django app.
-  Is run behind nginx web server as a reverse proxy, as shown above.
+  Is run behind nginx web server as a reverse proxy.

 To update sphinx documentation, run make html in main directory.
 Note that this is generated from the files in /source, as well as automatically inferred from docstrings throughout all Python modules.